 His crowning season came in 2011/12 under Brian McDermott.
 The Republic of Ireland international welded a solid partnership with Kaspars Gorkss to help win promotion back to the Premier League, picking up the supporters’ Player of the Season vote in the process.

 That season he started 47 games and led the way to 17 clean sheets, also managing to chip in with a solid five goals from centre back.

-Last summer, upon the expiry of his contract, Derby acquired the Irishman’s services on a three-year deal, ending a nine year stay in the heart of Berkshire and leaving behind a host of fond memories.
+Upon the expiry of his contract, Derby acquired the Irishman’s services on a three-year deal, ending a nine-year stay in the heart of Berkshire and leaving behind a host of fond memories.